Using a Flink Job of DLI to Synchronize Kafka Data to a DWS Cluster in Real Time

 This practice takes about 90 minutes.
 The cloud services used in this practice include Virtual Private Cloud (VPC) and subnets, Elastic Load Balance (ELB), Elastic Cloud Server (ECS), Object Storage Service (OBS), Distributed Message Service (DMS) for Kafka, Data Lake Insight (DLI), and Data Warehouse Service (DWS).
 The basic process is as follows:

-- Step 4: Creating an Enhanced Datasource Connection for Kafka and GaussDB(DWS)
+- Step 4: Create an Enhanced Datasource Connection for Kafka and DWS: Connect Kafka and DWS.

-- Step 5: Preparing the dws-connector-flink Tool for Interconnecting GaussDB(DWS) with Flink
+- Step 5: Prepare the dws-connector-flink Tool for Interconnecting DWS with Flink: Use this plugin to import data from MySQL to DWS efficiently.

-- Step 7: Creating and Modifying Messages on the Kafka Client
+- Step 7: Create and Modify Messages on the Kafka Client: Import data to DWS in real time.

 Scenario Description